scastrodri/Sergio_Portfolio/README.md

-# Sergio_Portfolio
+# Sergio's Portfolio
-Examples of some projects using Python.
+Some projects using Python.

 #  [Found faces and text in zip files of images](https://github.com/scastrodri/Python_projects/tree/main/Faces_and_text_%20in_zip)